 Now you're ready to learn Minecraft coding!

 Now that you’ve learned about Minecraft, the different way kids play it, how schools use it, and how it will transform the way your child thinks about coding, get started coding Minecraft!
 Whether you and your child decide to start coding on your own or through our classes, we believe your child will develop an interest in coding and game design while fostering his/her problem solving and critical thinking skills for life.
-Begin with our new Minecraft Education Edition coding quest class!
+Begin with our new Minecraft modding quest class (grades 2-4) and this one for grades 4-7!

 Written by Adrienne Unertl, instructor at Create & Learn.
 In 2017, Adrienne was awarded Wyoming’s Elementary STEM Educator of the Year.
 She brings over over 15 years of experience teaching.
 And currently teaches coding through Scratch, robotics, 3D printing, micro:bits, makey-makeys, and Arduinos.